the-sidh/zmovies/README.md

-# iPasswordCheck challenge

-backend challenge

 # Getting Started

-These instructions will get you a copy of the project up and running on your local machine for testing purposes.
+These instructions will get the project up and running on your local machine for testing purposes.

 ## Running